votranphi/chat-application/README.md

 - Sign up new account, log in and log out

 ## Credits
-This is the final project that was done by Group 4 of NT106.O22 - Basic Network Programming, University of Information Technology (UIT).
+This is the final project that was done by Group 4 of NT106.O22 - Fundamental Network Programming, University of Information Technology (UIT).
 Here is the group's member:
 - Vo Tran Phi - 22521081
 Github link: [votranphi](https://github.com/votranphi)
 - Le Duong Minh Phuc - 22521116